sarnold/chiptools/README.md

 ## Supported Tools

-The following tools are currently supported, support for additional tools will be added in the future.
+The following tools are currently supported, support for additional tools will be added in the future; now requires [graphviz](https://www.graphviz.org/) for generating diagrams.

 ### Simulation Tools